WWE 2K20: Reception

-Following the departure of Yuke's, WWE 2K20 received "poor reviews" on all platforms according to review aggregator Metacritic.
+WWE 2K20 received "generally unfavorable reviews" on all platforms according to review aggregator Metacritic.
 Reviewers criticized the physics, graphics, targeting, change in controls and the numerous glitches.

 Brian Fowler of IGN said the game was a "mess", and that the game's quality had degraded since its predecessor, and many of the character models looked like they had "crawled out of a PS2-era wrestling game."
 GamesRadar+'s Ben Wilson gave the verdict that "WWE 2K20 plays like a work-in-progress demo that's yet to be stress-tested – but there's a decent game somewhere under the hot mess."
 Writing for GameSpot, Richard Wakeling criticized the MyCareer mode, the new control layout and the numerous technical issues, and declared as the worst of the WWE 2K series, and the moment the series "hit rock bottom".

 The game received notable backlash on social media platforms, where the hashtag #FixWWE2K20 began trending.
 Many players who purchased the collector's edition revealed that their art card was not signed, with Edge and 2K immediately sending the editions back for re-signs.
 At the start of 2020, the game was rendered almost unplayable due to a "Y2k20" bug.

 WWE 2K20 was named among the worst games of 2019 by IGN, Metacritic, Mint and PlayStation Universe.
-The game was among the nominations for WrestleCrap's Gooker Award for the worst gimmick, storyline, or event in wrestling in 2019, losing to the main event of the Hell in a Cell pay-per-view.
+The game was among the nominations for WrestleCrap's Gooker Award for the worst gimmick, storyline, or event in wrestling in 2019, losing to the main event of that year's Hell in a Cell.
 The site noted that Hell in a Cell having WWE 2K20 as its presenting sponsor may have foreshadowed the show's quality, remarking that "seeing the Gooker winner being sponsored by the second runner up for the award is a whole new rancid territory."

 Series future

-In April 2020, former WWE video games writer Justin Leeper reported that the successor to WWE 2K20, WWE 2K21 had been canceled.
+In April 2020, former WWE video games writer Justin Leeper reported that the successor to WWE 2K20, WWE 2K21 had been cancelled due to the pandemic as one of the reasons.
 The decision was made due to the impact of the COVID-19 pandemic on the video game industry and the poor sales and reception for 2K20.
 Leeper would go on to state that 2K would publish a different WWE game in 2020, while WWE 2K22 will be released in 2021 for current-gen consoles and "probably" PCs.
 However in 2021, WWE 2K22s release was delayed to March 2022.

 In April 2020, during WWE's 1st Quarter Earnings Call, WWE Chairman Vince McMahon was asked if 2K21 was canceled, before he then turned the question over to WWE CFO, Frank Riddick, who revealed that the game was canceled.
-On April 27, 2020, 2K announced the spin-off title WWE 2K Battlegrounds, which was released on September 18, 2020, to a mixed reception.
+On April 27, 2020, 2K announced the spin-off title WWE 2K Battlegrounds, which was released on September 18, 2020, to mixed reviews.